Kieranflaherty/Image-Converter-Storage-Tool/README.md

-# Image Converter & Storage Tool
+# Cognex Image Converter & Storage Tool

 This program reduces the size of the saved images by converting them from bmp to jpg and then creates a daily archive of images each day which allows the images to be stored for the long term.
 The scripts are developed in Python and run off a batch file controlled by Windows Task Scheduler.
 This was used in a production environment on Cognex Vision Systems which are used for capturing images on a factory line with over 60 cameras.
 There are 2 scripts used which I have explained below.
 I have also included the scheduler xml files as well as the batch files for scheduling the tasks.